 1047BCE: The new dragons of Cimmeria found the spartoi soldiers that sprouted from their planted teeth severely weakened in form but extremely loyal to the dragons themselves.
 These new soldiers were dubbed Kobolds.

 1046BCE: A red dragon named Kenderax attacked Fangaroot along with thousands of Kobold soldiers.
-Kenderax incinerated Karnafaust in the initial attack, preventing any organized defense against the draconic invasion.
-Without leadership the Dwarven citizens fled south.
+Kenderax incinerated Karnafaust and most of the royal family in the initial attack.
+Without leadership the Dwarves were unable to organize an effective defense against the draconic invasion.
+Fangaroot was abandoned and the Dwarven population fled to the south along the Black River.

 1034BCE: The Antenator created the Silver Tower at the center of Crux and took up residence there.
 His persisting influence emanated from the Tower keeping the numerous undead of the city easily controlled by the city’s living residents.
 While the Antenator occasionally addressed the people of Crux, approaching him was now impossible.
 Entrance into the Tower required passing a series of insurmountable trials.